Antonia Tryphaena

-Antonia Tryphaena also known as Tryphaena of Thrace or Tryphaena (her name in Greek: ἡ Ἀντωνία Τρύφαινα or Τρυφαίνη, 10 BC – 55 AD) was a Pontian Princess and a Roman Client Queen of Thrace.
+Antonia Tryphaena also known as Tryphaena of Thrace or Tryphaena (Greek: Ἀντωνία Τρύφαινα or Τρυφαίνη, 10 BC – 55 AD) was a Pontian Princess and a Roman Client Queen of Thrace.
 She co-ruled with her son Rhoemetalces II.

 Origins, family and early life

 Tryphaena was the only known daughter and the youngest child of Roman client rulers Polemon Pythodoros and Pythodorida of Pontus.
 Her elder brothers were Zenon, also known as Artaxias III, who became Roman client king of Armenia and Polemon II of Pontus, who would succeed her mother and became the last Roman client ruler of Pontus.

 She was of Anatolian Greek and Roman heritage.
 Her paternal grandfather was Zenon, a prominent orator and aristocrat, who had been an ally to Mark Antony.
 Her maternal grandparents were the wealthy Greek friends of the late Roman Triumvir Pompey Pythodoros of Tralles, and Antonia.

 Through her maternal grandmother she was a direct descendant of Mark Antony and his second wife Antonia Hybrida Minor.
 Antony and Antonia were first paternal cousins.
 Her name reflects her descent from the triumvir.
 She was Antony's third great grandchild and his first great granddaughter.
 The only other female descendant of Antony's, who bears the name ‘Antonia’, is Claudia Antonia, a Roman princess and the first daughter of Roman Emperor Claudius.
 Her second name Tryphaena is a name of ancient Greek origin and this name was associated with the Greek Queens and Princesses of the Ptolemaic dynasty of Ancient Egypt.
-Tryphaena wasn't a blood relative of the Ptolemaic dynasty.
+Tryphaena was not a blood relative of the Ptolemaic dynasty.

 Through Antony, her great maternal aunt was Roman Client Queen Cleopatra Selene II of Mauretania, through her she was a cousin to Roman client king Ptolemy of Mauretania.
 Through Antony she was also a distant cousin to Roman Emperors Caligula, Claudius and Nero and Roman Empresses Messalina, Agrippina the Younger and Claudia Octavia.

 Tryphaena's father died in 8 BC.
 Her mother married Roman Client King Archelaus of Cappadocia.
 Her family moved to Cappadocia and along with her brothers were raised in the court of their stepfather.
 Archelaus died in 17.
 After his death, her mother and Polemon II moved back to Pontus.